-Losing your data because Windows computer won't boot?
+About to lose your important data because your Windows computer won't boot?

-In general, if you have backup files, you can easily and quickly get lost files back when Windows won't boot/boot device is not found.
+In general, if you have backup files, you can easily and quickly get back the lost files when Windows won't boot.

-Nowadays, experienced users usually back up their important files regularly in the event of any accidents.
+Top recommendation: Nowadays, experienced users usually back up their important files regularly incase of any accidents that might occur.
 Thus, if they lose important data, they can recover them from backup files quickly and easily.
 And, according to a survey, more and more users like using MiniTool ShadowMaker to back up disk and restore computer once a disaster occurs, like system crash, hard drive failure, and more.

 MiniTool Power Data Recovery, a green, professional and read-only data recovery software developed by famous software development company based in Canada, is recommended here.
-By using this all-in-one yet read-only tool, you can effectively recover lost data after boot disk failure without affecting the original data.
+By using this tool, you can effectively recover lost data after boot disk failure without affecting the original data.

 Method 1: MiniTool Power Data Recovery Boot Disk Recovers Data When PC Won't Boot

-Here, to recover files from an external hard drive that won't boot, you can try using MiniTool Power Data Recovery Boot Disk, for this tool can help users effectively and safely recover lost data when operating system is damaged.
+Here, to recover files from an external hard drive that won't boot, you can try using MiniTool Power Data Recovery Boot Disk.
+This tool can help users effectively and safely recover lost data when operating system is damaged.

 Next, let's see the detailed steps to retrieve data from hard drive that crashed.